image

 No. We are strictly a Floral Design School.

-That's important.
-It means that our major concern is enhancing our students' talents & abilities.
-For us teaching floral design is a passion, not a sideline worked in between filling holiday orders.
-It also means that we are not in the awkward position of teaching people and then competing against them later for retail trade.
 It enables us to offer courses that go beyond "introductory" floral design for we want our students to learn a lot.
 We feel that our graduates' success is our success.

 Back to Table of Contents